Industry 4.0 – idea and possibilities

 The individualized production of Industry 4.0 creates products that are tailored to the individual wishes of customers.
 This is also the view of the German Federal Ministry for Economic Affairs and Energy.
 This requires means of production that are able to change their settings quickly.
 In addition, these require an infrastructure that enables automated and decentralized control of production orders.

-Through the connection of man and machine, Industry 4.0 is creating a constant and enormous flow of useful information, which is often referred to as Big Data.
+Through the networking of man and machine, Industry 4.0 is creating a constant and enormous flow of useful information, which is often referred to as Big Data.
 Big data refers to data volumes that are either too large, too fast-moving or too complex for conventional data analysis.
 In a factory, for example, this can consist of general information about the shape and condition of the material, but also possible production errors.
-With the help of a network, some of which is wireless, the machines can exchange and evaluate this information with each other independently.
+With the help of a partly wireless network, the machines can exchange and evaluate this information with each other independently.

 Industry 4.0 leads to Big Data